Seagat2011/NLP-Story-Engine/README.md

         and expands the EVENT, and BEATS therein, in a balanced way, using VERB TENSOR EXPANSION, until the BEATS create a STORY EVENT of desired length

-      An NLP Story engine exploits the use of VERB TENSOR expansion
+      An NLP Story engine exploits the use of VERB TENSOR EXPANSION

       The reverse can also be used to create a summarization tool